bpype/blender-studio-pipeline/docs/addons/cloudrig/introduction.md

 ## Actions & Face Rigging
-If you want to rig faces with CloudRig, you will probably want to use a combnination of component types such as [Bone Copy](cloudrig-types#bone-copy), [Chain: Eyelid](cloudrig-types#chain-eyelid) and [Aim](cloudrig-types#aim).
+If you want to rig faces with CloudRig, you will probably want to use a combnination of component types such as [Single Control](cloudrig-types#single-control), [Chain: Eyelid](cloudrig-types#chain-eyelid) and [Aim](cloudrig-types#aim).
 But the real magic will happen in the [Action system](actions).
 You can get an example of this by playing with the included Sintel metarig.

 ## Generation Log